 Medication Administration Form

-If your child needs medication administered during camps hours, we will also need you to complete the Medication Administration Form.
-This is form is only required if medication needs to be administered to your child while they are at camp with us.
+If your child needs medication administered during camp hours, we will also need you to complete the Medication Administration Form.
+This form is only required if medication needs to be administered to your child while they are at camp with us.

 Additional forms are required for some contracted and adventure camps.
-This forms will be emailed to you in the welcome to camp email, about a week before the first day of camp.
+These forms will be emailed to you in the welcome-to-camp email, about a week before the first day of camp.